 - Dental hygiene is important for overall health.
-Poor dental hygiene may lead to heart disease, gingivitis, stroke, osteoporosis and respiratory disease.
-In addition to causing bad breath, it can also affect one's ability to eat, chew and talk.
+Poor dental hygiene may lead to heart disease, gingivitis, stroke, osteoporosis, and respiratory disease.
+In addition to causing bad breath, inadequate dental hygiene can also affect one's ability to eat, chew, and talk.
 Certain medications can cause "dry mouth."
 Dry mouth makes it more difficult to eat and swallow, produce saliva, and causes tongue irritation.

 - Brushing teeth is a complicated process with many steps.
-Although we do it automatically, if someone is having memory problems, some of the steps might be forgotten.
+Although most of us do it automatically, if someone is having memory problems, some of the steps might be forgotten.
 Supervision or assistance is often necessary.

 - The bathroom is not the only choice for brushing teeth.
 A basin on a table or the kitchen sink might work better.
 It also doesn't have to be the last thing at night before bed or the first thing in the morning.
 Find a time when both you and the person for whom you are caring are calm and have time to devote to the task.